check24-scholarships/holiday-challenge/README.md

 # CHECK24 GenDev Holiday Challenge

+**Note:**
+This is the challenge for the **3rd round** of the [GenDev Scholarship](https://check24.de/gen-dev).
+Applications for this round have been closed.
+For the next round starting in autumn of 2023 this challenge will change.

 > "*Summer is coming, let's go on holidays.*"

 Searching for a nice place to go and planning your next holiday is not just a fun activity for a lazy afternoon - it is